goliviero/software_get_started/latex_tutorial/thesis_skeleton/README.rst

 Git for PhD writing (english version)
 =====================================

-TBD one day...
 Have to translate all directories and files...
-..

-   :Authors: Guillaume Oliviéro
-   :Date:    2023-02-22
-   :Contact: oliviero@cenbg.in2p3.fr
+But in fact, the latex book skeleton  template is very close to what a PhD thesis is so you can  check `this page <../book_skeleton>`_ on the repository  to  have a  ``book``  skeleton  example  that can  be  the starting point fort a PhD thesis in english.